 It is important for the public and the advertising industry that proper advertising standards are maintained at all times.
 The Advertising Standards Authority (ASA) is dedicated to ensuring that advertising is truthful and not misleading or deceptive, and that it is socially responsible.

-The advertisers, communications agencies, and media organisations have developed the Advertising Codes of Practice, following wide consultation.
+The advertisers, communications agencies, and media organisations have developed the Advertising Codes, following wide consultation.
 These Codes are in accordance with self-regulatory principles and industry voluntarily agrees to abide by them.
-Any member of the public who considers there has been a breach of the Codes may complain to the independent Advertising Standards Complaints Board.
+Any member of the public who considers there has been a breach of the Codes may make a complaint to the ASA’s independent Complaints Board.
 The Complaints Board will seek comments from relevant parties and adjudicate on the complaint.
-Parties may also appeal a Complaints Board decsion to the independent Appeal Board.
+Parties may also appeal a Complaints Board decision to the independent Appeal Board.

 Advertising Standards Authority